nvidia-holoscan/holoscan-sdk/docs/inference.md

     In the sample above, three models are used during the inference.
 Model 1 uses the trt backend and runs on the GPU with ID 1, model 2 uses the torch backend and runs on the GPU with ID 0, and model 3 uses the torch backend and runs on the GPU with ID 1.

+- Single `InferenceOp` with model dependencies

+    Dependent models no longer require separate `InferenceOp` instances.
+Dependencies are derived automatically from `pre_processor_map` and `inference_map`, a topological execution plan is built, and all models run inside one operator.
+Only external inputs are ingested; internal tensors are passed through in-operator.

+    ```yaml
+    inference:
+        backend: "trt"
+        parallel_inference: false   # sequential because decoder depends on encoder

+        model_path_map:
+            encoder: "path/to/encoder.onnx"
+            decoder: "path/to/decoder.onnx"

+        pre_processor_map:
+            encoder: ["input_image"]
+            decoder: ["enc_out"]          # consumes encoder output

+        inference_map:
+            encoder: ["enc_out"]          # produced by encoder
+            decoder: ["dec_out"]          # produced by decoder

+        # Optional: if provided, internal outputs will also be transmitted
+        out_tensor_names: ["dec_out", "enc_out"]
+    ```

+    Behavior:
+    - Derived dependency map: `decoder -> encoder`; execution runs encoder then decoder inside one `InferenceOp`.
+    - Ingested inputs: only `input_image` (external to the graph).
+    - Transmitted outputs: `dec_out` by default; `enc_out` is also sent if listed in `out_tensor_names`.
+    - Models at the same dependency level still run in parallel when `parallel_inference=true`.

 ## Creating an Inference Operator

 The Inference operator is the core inference unit in an inference application.
 The built-in Inference operator (`InferenceOp`) can be used for inference, or you can create your own custom inference operator as explained in this section.
 In Holoscan SDK, the inference operator can be designed using the Holoscan Inference Module APIs.